RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Experiments

+To further verify the efficiency of our RPS, as formulated in Equ. \ref{bernolli} and \ref{ur}, the $\text{FLOPs} = TCHW + 3TCHW \cdot DR = TCHW (1 + 3DR)$, where $T$ is the number of event frames, $(C, H, W)$ are the channel and spatial dimensions, and $DR$ denotes the disrupted ratio.
+To further quantify the overhead, we test the runtime of RPS over 100 runs on an event tensor of size $(B, T, C, H, W) = (1, 6, 1, 360, 640)$.
+RPS introduces only 2.49M additional FLOPs and roughly 0.71 ms of runtime overhead when applied to the above tensor.

-To assess the contribution of different components in MRM, we conduct a comprehensive ablation study by selectively replacing the semantic reasoning, motion-wise structural representation, and cross-modality attention mechanisms with a modality-agnostic self-attention module~\citep{yuan2021tokens}, while keeping the feature dimensionality unchanged.
+{\textbf{Investigation of MRM.}} To assess MRM, we conduct a comprehensive ablation study by selectively replacing the semantic reasoning, motion-wise structural representation, and cross-modality attention mechanisms with a modality-agnostic self-attention module~\cite{yuan2021tokens}, while keeping the feature dimensionality unchanged.
 As shown in Table~\ref{abla_attn}, replacing all specialized attentions with generic self-attention causes a dramatic performance drop of 11.86 dB in PSNR, indicating that indiscriminately processing blurry images and events severely impairs effective feature extraction and interaction.
 Replacing only the modality-specific attention in the image or event branch results in 2.64dB and 2.59dB drops, while a smaller but noticeable degradation of 0.49dB when replacing the cross-modality attention.
 These findings collectively demonstrate that our MRM, not only captures the distinct semantic context and motion-sensitive areas, but also facilitates more effective and complementary feature fusion.

-\paragraph{Investigation of MSEM and ESEM.} We further investigate the contributions of two feature interaction modules in our RED.
+{\textbf{Investigation of MSEM and ESEM.}} We further investigate the contributions of two feature interaction modules in our RED.
 As reported in Table~\ref{abla_msem_ESEM}, each module individually improves PSNR and SSIM over the baseline.
 The joint cooperation of MSEM and ESEM leads to the best performance, with a 0.85dB gain in PSNR over the baseline.
 Besides, we observe that the performance gain from feature interaction strategies is less pronounced than that from modality-specific attention in Table~\ref{abla_attn}.
-This also supports our hypothesis when deigning RED: modality-specific feature encoding benefits to modality-agnostic representation and enables more effective cross-modality collaboration, ultimately leading to superior deblurring performance.
+This also supports our hypothesis: modality-specific feature encoding benefits modality-agnostic representation and enables more effective cross-modality collaboration, ultimately superior performance.